 The entry into force of the General Data Protection Regulation (GDPR)32 on 25 May 2018 and the corresponding Law of 30 July 2018 on the Protection and Processing of Personal Data (the Data Protection Law)33 introduced stricter rules on the processing of personal data in Belgium, including in relation to discovery.
 Although personal data (including sensitive data) may be processed and transferred in the context of determining, exercising and defending a legal claim, the discovery and production of (electronic) documents must be limited to objectively relevant personal data, which must be deleted from the moment these are no longer necessary for the legal proceedings (see Section VI).

 On 30 July 2018, Belgium also implemented the new EU Directive on the Protection of Trade Secrets.34 The Law on the Protection of Trade Secrets35 implements certain safeguards to ensure that trade secrets cannot be used or disclosed by a party, its representatives, judges, witnesses, experts or other persons taking part in the proceedings.
 This prohibition only applies to trade secrets included in documents that were marked as confidential by the court, either at its own initiative or upon a motivated request by a party.36 In the context of discovery, the court may also order that access to the documents containing trade secrets is limited to certain specifically appointed persons or that a non-confidential version of those documents is drafted for all other participants in the proceedings, redacting the parts of the document containing trade secrets.37

-On 4 April 2019, the Belgian Parliament adopted new evidentiary rules, confirming a tendency for the more flexible adoption of evidentiary rules and providing a legal framework for electronic authentic deeds.
-The new evidentiary rules will enter into force on 1 November 2020.47
+On 4 April 2019, the Belgian Parliament adopted new evidential rules, confirming a tendency for the more flexible adoption of evidential rules and providing a legal framework for electronic authentic deeds.
+The new evidential rules entered into force on 1 November 2020.47

 Control and preservation